Just give me a body of water and give me a boat that I can propel under my own steam and I will be all over it.

-Recently, a friend and I rented kayaks, and spent four happy hours exploring Toronto’s islands and harbour.
+A friend and I rented kayaks, and spent four happy hours exploring Toronto’s islands and harbour.
 Half way through the journey, the word “metaphor” passed through my mind.
 Despite involving boats, self propulsion and water, rowing and kayaks are very different experiences.
 However, this difference began to work for me and my body seemed to like it.

 What a great metaphor to remind me of some important elements in my life.
 Just like life, you don’t so much sit on a kayak as you seem to wear it, as you and boat develop a sense of oneness in the water.
 If you are tense and rigid, there is a danger of flipping over, but if you relax and let fear go, the balance is just there.
 I loved the fact that I could see all possibilities-stretched out before me, and so chose where and how fast I wanted to travel.
 Paddle hard and go fast or paddle gently and just glide.

 I came away that day having learned an important lesson.
 If things change and your metaphor no longer guides nor inspires you, just look around for a new one that fits.
 It doesn’t matter what it is so long as it speaks to you and so is yours.
 Symbols, images, and metaphors are all around you.
 Just take a look and find what touches your heart.